shyamgj1900/tp/docs/UserGuide.md

 3. Input the ID to delete the event.

 * The `DATE` needs to follow the following format: `yyyy-mm-dd`
+* Only events added via the `Planner` will be displayed on the list in step 2.
+  * Users are not allowed to delete lessons added via the `Timetable` from the `Planner`.
+  * _Visit the section on `timetable` for commands to delete lessons._

 Expected Outcome:
 ```